jarviscanada/jarvis_data_eng_TristanTapson/cloud_devops/README.md

 ## Introduction

 This project makes use of deployment concepts, in which we use multiple methods to deploy our Springboot trading application.
-To start, Microsfot Azure is utilized, using a resource group alongside Kubernetes to deploy the project.
+To start, Microsoft Azure is utilized, using a resource group alongside Kubernetes to deploy the project.
 Within this cluster, we have our master node in tandem with a worker node created from configuration files.
-This worker node consists of 2 pods for our trading app, and a single pod for our PostgreSQL database - here, a load balancer is used to distrubute traffic between the available available pods.
+This worker node consists of 2 pods for our trading app, and a single pod for our PostgreSQL database - here, a load balancer is used to distribute traffic between the available pods.
 Auto scaling is also utilized to ensure that we have the correct number of pods scaled in relation to the amount of traffic on our server, however we can only scale up to a maximum of 2 pods as of the Azure trial limitations.

 The project also uses a Jenkins CI/CD pipeline, that can build and deploy our trading application from both the dev and prod branches into its respective Kubernetes cluster.
 The Jenkinsfiles found in our Springboot repository are used to deploy our app, in which three stages are applied: init, build, and deploy.
 For the purpose of this assignment, both the dev and prod pipelines are more or less the same, however in practice it is used to differentiate between different build versions of the project.